Shruti-Nagawekar/SmartHomeCapstone/README.md

 } comms_mailbox_t;

-TaskControl publishes the newest sensor + fan state.
+full = 1 → new data available

-TaskComms consumes the message and prints it.
+Comms reads the message and prints it

+Sets full = 0 after consuming

-This satisfies the “inter-task communication” rubric requirement.
+This satisfies the rubric’s requirement for message passing between tasks.

 7. LED Behavior

-PA5 LED = Fan indicator
+LD2 (PA5) acts as a fan indicator.

-Turns ON when either power channel exceeds threshold (600).
+Turns ON when either sensor reading rises above 600.

 Turns OFF otherwise.

-8. File List (submitted)
+8. Folder / File Structure

-Core/Src/main.c

-README.md (this file)
+/Core
+  /Inc
+  /Src
+    main.c
+README.md   <-- this file

-9. How to Demonstrate
+9. How to Demonstrate to Instructor

 Reset the board.

-Show serial output updating every 500 ms.
+Show the UART output updating every 500 ms.

-Point out the three tasks and their periods.
+Point out the individual task periods (1 ms, 10 ms, 500 ms).

-Show mailbox operation (only prints when Control updates mailbox).
+Show mailbox operation (Comms prints only when Control posts new data).

-Show LED reacting to simulated load changes.
+Show LED toggling according to the threshold logic.

-This completes the functional requirements for a student-designed RTOS-style scheduler.
+This covers all grading criteria for the RTOS demo.